top of page

 Making Tarot a Daily Practice

 I pulled tarot cards every day.
-I journaled about what came up.
+I started a journaling practice to track what came up in the cards.
 I read books on Tarot and constantly googled tarot terms.
+My favorite go-to website was Learn Tarot by Joann Bunning.
 Eventually I started attending classes, conferences, and retreats on Tarot.
 The tarot provided me with clarity, and direction I wasn't getting anywhere else.
-One thing to note is that the tarot provides insight not answers.
-I know there is a an idea that tarot is about fortune telling or looking into the future but I have come to know it as a mirror into the present moment.

 "The insight I was getting from the tarot cards was so on point I could not help but to go deeper in my studies and to share the insights with others."